-The rose-cut diamonds appear larger in size when viewed from above.
-It has more ‘spread’ which means a rose cut diamond will mostly look the same in diameter as a brilliant round diamond of twice it’s carat size.
+The rose cut diamonds appear larger in size when viewed from above.
+It has more ‘spread’ which means a rose cut diamond will mostly look the same in diameter as a brilliant round diamond of twice its carat size.

-One major reason is that a rose-cut diamond has a larger perceived size.
-They are more shallow in depth, as in, the weight of the diamond shows on top.
+One major reason is that a rose cut diamond has a larger perceived size.
+They are more shallow in-depth, as in, the weight of the diamond shows on top.
 Hence, they appear bigger than the other cuts of the same carat.

-However, one drawback can be that they do not make for the most dramatic ring.
+However, one drawback can be that they do not make for the most dramatic engagement ring.
 It translates for a sweet, elegant cut rather than a bold dramatic statement.

 Another point is that these rose cut diamonds fall flat.
 If you were to observe this diamond cut from the site it would look as if a diamond cutter had sliced a round brilliant diamond from its axis.
 Lastly, a rose cut diamond cannot be recut into anything else.